 The components we mention above cover the essentials for data networking – moving packets between endpoints.
 But what about the voice network?
 Common elements exist there, too, and are the design patterns for the voice network architect.
 These include:

-Together, these enable voice service providers to deliver reliable, high-quality calling services to their customers.
+Working together, these components enable voice service providers to deliver reliable, high-quality calling services on top of a robust data network foundation.

 7 Network Architecture Design Best Practices